suliman-99/django-seeding/README.md

 ## Introduction

-This is a package that help developers seed thier database with real needed data instead of fil it manually
+This package helps develpoers to `fill` the database with `real data` instead of filling it manually.

+Data can be presented as `CSV File` , `JSON File` or `in-code`.

+`Dependency-Injection` also available to inject your logic by specifying a `serializer_class` or writing your custom `seed` method.

 ## Installation